Average Cost of Car Insurance: What You Can Expect to Pay in February 2026

 Average Cost of Car Insurance by State

-Car insurance costs vary by state, and even by ZIP code.
+Car insurance costs vary by state, and even by ZIP code (except in California and Michigan).
 Areas with higher costs of living, crime rates, or congestion typically have higher average premiums.
 Each state sets its own minimum liability limits, so where you live plays an important role in how much you pay for coverage.

-Washington, D.C., and Maryland have some of the highest average rates in the U.S. That’s not surprising, considering those areas have high costs of living and vehicle theft rates.[3]
+Washington, D.C., and Maryland have some of the highest average rates in the U.S. That’s not surprising, considering those areas have high costs of living and vehicle accident and theft rates.[3]

 Check out the map below for the average car insurance premiums across the country, according to Compare.com data.